What is parkour?

 Parkour - a brief introduction

-From the French suburbs to the world!
+From French suburb to the whole world!

 Originally developed in France in the 1980s by Raymon Belle and his son David Belle and a number of other practitioners, parkour involves a combination of physical exercises and mental challenges to move efficiently and quickly through any given obstacle in the environment